Description

 These bigger cartons also need clear orientation control.
 Large panels give room for bold arrows, handling warnings, and simple diagrams showing how to open and reseal the pack after inspection.
 Cardboard appliance packaging boxes wholesale planning helps brands keep these graphics consistent so handlers in different regions all respond the same way to each mark.

 Many users ask how to box a fridge or washer without risking internal damage.
-The answer is to follow a calm, step based approach.
+The answer is to follow a calm, step-based approach.
 First, secure moving parts inside the appliance, such as trays, drums, and shelves.
-Then, wrap the unit in a soft layer where needed, fit corner blocks, and slide it into the Large cardboard appliance packaging boxes cavity with enough clearance for pads.
+Then, wrap the unit in a soft layer where needed, fit the corner blocks, and slide it into the Large cardboard appliance packaging boxes cavity with enough clearance for pads.

 Once the unit is seated, top caps and braces close any gaps over doors or glass areas.
 Straps, stretch film, or edge protectors may then be added around the outside.
 This full setup turns a bare appliance into a stable block that can move through stacked warehouse lanes and vehicle ramps with far fewer risks.